Humans at SJQ: Meet the students, alumni, and faculty we’ve featured in 2023-2024

 Students

-Hannah Bruce, a young black woman with straight brown hair, sits on a bench under an awning outside a stadium holding a soccer ball in her handsGuiding changes to public health services: Meet Arc Fellow Hannah Bruce
+Hannah Bruce, a young black woman with curly brown hair with blond highlights, wears a white collared blouseGuiding changes to public health services: Meet Arc Fellow Hannah Bruce

 Hannah Bruce, a Nova Scotia native, originally moved to Utah to play Division 1 soccer at Utah Valley University in 2016 — a move that launched several other opportunities around the globe.